 (she/her) Lateefah Simon is a nationally recognized advocate for civil rights and racial justice in Oakland and the Bay Area.
 She has been the President of Akonadi Foundation since 2016.
-That same year—driven by the death of Oscar Grant—she was elected to the Bay Area Rapid Transit Board of Directors; she now serves as President.
-Lateefah is also a member of California State University’s Board of Trustees, and state officials often turn to her for strategic advice on policy matters related to racial justice.
+That same year—driven by Oscar Grant’s death—she was elected to the Bay Area Rapid Transit Board of Directors and served as President.
+She was elected to a second term in November 2020.
+Since 2015, Lateefah also has served as a member of the Board of Trustees for the California State University, the nation’s largest public university system, and state officials often turn to her for strategic advice on policy matters related to racial justice.

-Lateefah received the MacArthur Foundation “Genius” Award in 2003—making her at the time the youngest women to receive the award —in recognition of her work as Executive Director of the Young Women’s Freedom Center.
-Lateefah’s other numerous awards include the California State Assembly’s “Woman of the Year,”; the Jefferson Award for Extraordinary Public Service, and Inside Philanthropy’s “Most Promising New Foundation President.”
-Lateefah’s additional awards Lateefah include those from the Ford Foundation, the National Organization for Women, Lifetime Television, and O Magazine.
+Lateefah received the MacArthur Foundation “Genius” Award in 2003, making her the youngest woman to receive the award —in recognition of her work as Executive Director of the Young Women’s Freedom Center.
+Lateefah’s other numerous awards include the California State Assembly’s “Woman of the Year,”; the Jefferson Award for Extraordinary Public Service, and Inside Philanthropy’s “Most Promising New Foundation President” (2018).
+Lateefah’s additional awards include those from the Ford Foundation, the National Organization for Women, Lifetime Television, and O Magazine.

 Lateefah lives in Oakland and is the single mother of two daughters.
 Lateefah can be reached through her executive assistant, Fatimah: ea [at] akonadi.org